 Full-time programs are available on weekdays at Marywood University in Scranton, and evenings in the Lehigh Valley Center at DeSales University.
-Part-time programs are available on Saturdays in Scranton, evenings in the Lehigh Valley at DeSales University and Saturdays in Central Pennsylvania at Bloomsburg University and in the Pocono Pennsylvania area at East Stroudsburg University.
+Part-time programs are available on Scranton at Marywood University, evenings in the Lehigh Valley at DeSales University, and Saturdays in Central Pennsylvania at Bloomsburg University and in the Pocono Pennsylvania area at East Stroudsburg University.

 M.S.W./M.P.A., M.S.W./M.H.S.A., M.S.W./M.S.
 Gerontology

-M.S.W./Master of Arts in Pastoral Counseling and M.S.W./Master of Divinity
+M.S.W./Master in Clinical Counseling and M.S.W./Master in Divinity

 Dual degree programs have been established with Moravian Theological Seminary.
 Students must apply to each school separately and be accepted by each.
 Several courses taken in each program are credited to the degree requirements in the other, allowing persons to earn either pair of degrees jointly with fewer credits than if taken separately.

-The program develops the competencies required for certification through coursework in both the Social Work program and in the Education Department of the Reap College of Education and Human Development.
+Students develop the competencies required for certification through coursework in both the School Work program and in the Education Department of the Reap College of Education and Human Development.
 A total of six specific education courses are required (18 credits) in addition to the M.S.W. coursework.

 International Study Opportunities